the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `remote procedure call` or [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) - when a computer program causes a procedure (subroutine) to execute in a different address space (commonly on another computer on a shared network), which is written as if it were a normal (local) procedure call, without the programmer explicitly writing the details for the remote interaction

+`safeMath` - before 0.8.0. there were overflow and underflow issues; prior to that version, solidity's "+" operator wouldn't check for overflows, leading to type(uint256).max + 1 = 0, and the safeMath library would avoid it.
+Now, type(uint256).max + 1 reverts with Panic(0x11), and safeMath isnt needed.

 `self destruct` - leaves a blank account; costs negative gas, does not remove transaction history: only can be self destructed if contract has self destruct programmed in
 `slippage` - the difference between the value of an asset at order placement and the value at order fulfilment.
 It can be found when buying or selling assets, and can result in either a loss or a gain (higher invariants lead to less slippage; Uniswap)